Dravet Syndrome and Juvenile Myoclonic Epilepsy Essentials

 Practitioner-Guided Note

-For Dravet Syndrome and Juvenile Myoclonic Epilepsy Essentials, use the highest-yield facts to drive concrete treatment decisions.
-Pay particular attention to Dravet syndrome: onset first year, prolonged febrile seizures (often unilateral), progresses to afebrile seizures + developmental delay, 70-80% caused by de novo SCN1A mutations, and Avoid sodium channel blockers (phenytoin, carbamazepine, lamotrigine) when choosing therapy, counseling about risk, planning monitoring, and deciding when closer follow-up or escalation is needed.
+For Dravet Syndrome and Juvenile Myoclonic Epilepsy Essentials, watch for Dravet syndrome: onset first year, prolonged febrile seizures (often unilateral), progresses to afebrile seizures + developmental delay, 70-80% caused by de novo SCN1A mutations, and Avoid sodium channel blockers (phenytoin, carbamazepine, lamotrigine) when choosing therapy, counseling about risk, planning monitoring, and deciding when closer follow-up or escalation is needed.

 Key Takeaways